Super Bowl LIII: First half

-The Patriots received first possession as Cordarrelle Patterson returned the opening kickoff 38 yards to the Patriots' 39-yard line and the team picked up 27 yards with their next five plays.
-But on Tom Brady's first pass attempt of the day, Nickell Robey-Coleman, who was notable for a non-call on pass interference in the NFC Championship two weeks earlier, deflected the ball, allowing linebacker Cory Littleton to make an interception.
-The turnover had no avail, and following a punt, the Patriots drove 45 yards in 11 plays, the longest a 19-yard catch by tight end Rob Gronkowski.
-Placekicker Stephen Gostkowski missed a field goal attempt from 46 yards, still keeping the score at zero.
-The Rams were again unable to move the ball and again, the Patriots threatened to score when Brady completed a 25-yard pass to Julian Edelman at the Rams 45-yard line.
-But on the next play, Brady was sacked by defensive end John Franklin-Myers and fumbled the ball.
-Center David Andrews recovered the fumble, but the team was only able to get as far as the Rams' 40 before 4th down and had to punt with 18 seconds left in the first quarter.
+The Patriots received first possession as wide receiver Cordarrelle Patterson returned the opening kickoff 38 yards to his own 39-yard line and the team picked up 27 yards with their next five plays.
+On quarterback Tom Brady's first pass attempt of the day, cornerback Nickell Robey-Coleman, who was notable for a non-call on pass interference in the NFC Championship two weeks earlier, deflected a pass intended for wide receiver Chris Hogan, allowing linebacker Cory Littleton to make an interception, setting the Rams up at their own 27-yard line.
+The turnover had no avail, as the Patriots forced a three-and-out and the game's first punt.
+New England drove 60 yards in 11 plays, the longest a 19-yard catch by tight end Rob Gronkowski.
+The drive stalled at the Los Angeles 28-yard line, where kicker Stephen Gostkowski missed a 46-yard field goal attempt wide left, still keeping the game scoreless.
+Two plays later, the Rams picked up a first down at the New England 49-yard line but were again unable to move the ball beyond that point and again, the Patriots threatened to score when Brady completed a 25-yard pass to wide receiver Julian Edelman at the Rams 45-yard line.
+On the next play, Brady was strip-sacked by Rams defensive end John Franklin-Myers, but Patriots center David Andrews recovered the fumble.
+However, the team was only able to get as far as the Los Angeles 40 before fourth down and had to punt with 18 seconds left in the first quarter.

-After forcing another three-and-out, the Patriots managed to drive 39 yards in seven plays, most of which came from another 25-yard completion from Brady to Edelman.
-Gostkowski finished the possession with a 42-yard field goal, giving the team a 3–0 lead with 10:29 left in the second quarter.
+After forcing another three-and-out to start the second quarter, the Patriots managed to drive 39 yards in seven plays, most of which came from another 25-yard completion from Brady to Edelman.
+Gostkowski finished the possession with a 42-yard field goal, giving New England a 3–0 lead with 10:29 left in the half.
 After the next three drives ended in punts, the Patriots took the ball and drove 36 yards to the Rams 32-yard line.
-But on a 4th-and-1 conversion attempt, Brady threw an incomplete pass with 1:16 left on the clock.
+New England elected to go for a 4th-and-1 conversion instead of a field goal, but Brady's pass to Gronkowski was broken up by Littleton and safety John Johnson, turning the ball over on downs with 1:13 left in the half.
+Los Angeles could not get the ball past midfield, so they punted it back to New England to end the half.

 The two teams went into their locker rooms with the Patriots leading, 3–0, the second lowest halftime score in Super Bowl history and the lowest since the 2–0 halftime score in Super Bowl IX after the 1974 season.
 In the entire first half, the Rams had gained just 57 yards and two first downs, both record lows for coach Sean McVay.
 This was also the first time that McVay's Rams had ever been shut out in a first half.